vleue/bevy_workshop-eurorust-2025/bevy-workshop/src/0-intro/states.md

 ## State-Scoped Entities

-By adding the `StateScoped` component, all entities and their hierarchy marked with this component will be despawned when exiting the state.
+By adding the `DespawnOnExit` component, all entities and their hierarchy marked with this component will be despawned when exiting the state.